agilogy/agilogy-blog/_posts/2023-03-17-writing-a-simple-jdb-library-in-java.md

 }
 ```

 Did you guess it?
 Yes, `ps.setInt` takes an `int` value.
 When you pass an `Integer` value, it auto-unboxes.
 And if the value was null...
 Kaboom! `NullPointerException`.
 I could rewrite the previous section with `String` as the example and pretend I never did the mistake.
-But let's be trasnparent here.
+But let's be honest here.
 I did it.
 And now I'm fixing it:

 ```java
 static Param p(final Integer value) {